We're seeking a new head of delivery - digital and transformation to lead and implement digital and transformation strategies across the council.

 - lead highly effective teams of professional specialists to deliver programmes of innovation utilising best practice across agile, human centred design, product management and other appropriate techniques

-- deputise for and support the assistant director technology and change in the delivery of the wider transformation programme
+- deputise for and support the assistant director of technology and change in the delivery of the wider transformation programme

 - identify and secure opportunities for investment and growth